-DREAMM project "Develop and Realise Empowering Actions for Mentoring Migrants" with migrant newcomers and the local population of the territory of The goal is to document the experience and initiate a process of reflection and documentation.
+The diary collects information from the activities, workshops and actions implemented in the DREAMM project "Develop and Realise Empowering Actions for Mentoring Migrants" with migrant newcomers and the local population of the territory of The goal is to document the experience and initiate a process of reflection and documentation.
 This diary is a support tool for Lead-Mentors aiming to achieve the objectives of the project.
 To document the activities in which you participated, please utilise the following format: 1.
 A short story/description of the event or activity and any situation you consider relevant during a workshop, a One Roof Community Meetup, or a social/artistic/cultural event.
 2. A reflection based on your experience, what do you think was effective or what could be improved.
 Date (dd/mm/yyyy): Event: 1.
 Brief description/story 2.
-Reflection about the experience
+Reflection of the experience